microsoft/hi-ml/docs/source/software_design_overview.md

 During the initiation phase, the following steps are carried out:

-- Collection of a set of requirements
+- Collection of a set of requirements.
 - Creating a suggested design for the change
 - Review of the design with member of the core team